 Stunning Ladakh offers some of the world’s most beautiful scenery © f9photos/iStock/Thinkstock

 Visitors to India in June can also head west – that is, to the gloriously beautiful state of Kashmir, the subcontinent’s very own Garden of Eden.
 Srinagar is the natural starting point.
 The “Venice of Asia,” Srinagar is famous for its glittering Dal Lake, as well as its other natural waterways.
 An evening spent on a luxury houseboat is the ideal way to get a feel for the city before moving on.
-Though Gulmarg, one of Kashmir’s hill stations, is justifiably famed for its skiing and other winter sports, in the summer it bursts into colour as wildflowers take hold.
+Though Gulmarg, one of Kashmir’s hill stations, is justifiably famed for its skiing and other winter sports, in the summer it bursts into color as wildflowers take hold.
 You can also venture deeper into Kashmir and explore the province of Ladakh – a wild and mountainous stretch that offers some of the world’s most beautiful scenery.

 Apart from the north, an Ayurvedic retreat down south could also be just the ticket © targovcom/iStock/Thinkstock